suehiro93/MILIMS_NECO/README.md

 1. Daiki Suehiro, Kohei Hatano, Eiji Takimoto, Shuji Yamamoto, Kenichi Bannai, Akiko Takeda, "Theory and Algorithms for Shapelet-based Multiple-Instance Learning", Neural Computation, to appear (arXiv version is ).

-* This is the implementation of the method published in [^mypaper].
-This method generally works for Multiple-Instance Learning tasks and Shapelet-Learning tasks for time-series classification.
-* This is the first shepelet-learning method with the theoretical generalization performance.
-* Competitively performs with SOTA methods in practice.

-[^mypaper]: Daiki Suehiro, Kohei Hatano, Eiji Takimoto, Shuji Yamamoto, Kenichi Bannai, Akiko Takeda, "Theory and Algorithms for Shapelet-based Multiple-Instance Learning", Neural Computation, to appear (arXiv version is ).

 ---

 # Requirement: